manumorante/track-patients/README.md

 - **UI Approach**: It's important to know that I've tried to make this _challenge_ as similar to how I would work in a company: controlled, scalable, and uniform.
 I'm thinking of working with a design team where we would meet to model a _Storybook_, for example.

-- **Feature-based components** When thinking about microfrontends or simply a medium-to-large project, it's important to keep in mind that our features should be well organized.
+- **Feature-based components** When thinking about a medium-to-large project, it's important to keep in mind that our features should be well organized.
 In this case, I've made the only available separation `patients` and `notes`, highlighting the potential use of both in other areas of the app.

+## Notes

+- **Auto Barrel Files**: I usually work with an extension that creates and maintains `index.ts` files with all exports.
+It's very convenient for development and allows for cleaner components.

 ## Future Improvements

 - 404 page and error boundaries were omitted for simplicity but would be added in a real app.

 ## Testing Approach

-In this README, please explain your approach to testing this application:

 ### What testing strategy would you implement to prevent regressions?